 The ‘standard algorithms’ we are expected to know and recognise at GCSE are specific to Sorting & Searching.
 (See Searching Algorithms & Sorting Algorithms).

 In your exam, it is likely that you will be shown or asked to write algorithms using pseudocode.
-There are some basic syntax rules that will make it easier for you to do this:

-Loops have a start and an end:
+In all pseudocode, loops have a start and an end:

 WHILE x < 5 DO OUTPUT x END WHILE